bit2shift/r3dVoxel/README.md

 r3dVoxel
 ========

 A voxel game engine.
-Uses shader-based ray tracing
+Uses shader-based ray tracing.

+A working prototype of the shader is available at [Shadertoy](https://www.shadertoy.com/view/ltSXDm).

 ####Milestones to achieve
 - *Finish the basic game engine behavior (Vulkan window, etc.)*